Oblique transition in hypersonic double-wedge flow: Input-output analysis of a high-speed double-wedge flow

-Even when we allow disturbances to enter through the entire computational domain, the largest amplification is caused by inputs that are localized upstream (near the inflow) with the resulting response appearing downstream.
-The upstream disturbances are most effective way to excite the flow because of large convection velocity of the mean flow~\citep{chomaz2005global,schmid2007nonmodal} and the dominant output emerges in the separated and the reattached regions of the base flow.
-To evaluate amplification in different spatial regions, we restrict inputs and outputs to belong to a plane.
-As illustrated in figure~\ref{fig:IOspatial}(a), this is accomplished via a proper selection of matrices $\B B$ and $\B C$ by fixing the input location before flow separation, at $x_\text{in} = 25$, and by evaluating the output at different downstream locations, $x_{\mathrm{out}}$.
-In this setup, the input-output gain $G_{x_{\mathrm{out}}}$ quantifies the largest amplification at $x_{\mathrm{out}}$ of disturbances which are introduced at $x_\text{in} = 25$.
+\tc{black}{As demonstrated in figure~\ref{fig:BCidentity},} even when we allow disturbances to enter through the entire computational domain the largest amplification is caused by inputs that are localized upstream of the corner and the resulting response is localized downstream of the corner.
+The upstream disturbances are the most effective way to excite the flow because of large convection velocity of the laminar 2D base flow~\citep{chomaz2005global,schmid2007nonmodal} and the dominant output emerges in the separated and the reattached regions.